atre/it-for-kids/docs/README.md

 ## About this course

-This is a prototype of a basic algorithms and programming principles course for kids `aged 8-12`
+Basic algorithms and programming principles for kids aged 8-12

-> Currently in `early development` state
+> Currently is in `development` state
+>
 > ![Rabbit](https://atre.github.io/it-for-kids/images/header-rabbit.jpg)
 >
 > *- Oh dear, I shall be too late*